Register an Internship or Co-op for Credit with the Career and Advising Center’s Internship Program

 Steps to apply for credit:

-Follow these instructions to help you complete the form.
+>>Follow these instructions to help you submit your Internship Record.

 What happens next?